 What is SEO ranking?

-According to Moz – “Ranking refers to the process search engines use to determine where a particular piece of content should appear on a SERP.”
+According to Moz – “Ranking refers to the process search engines use to determine where a particular piece of content should appear on a Search Engine Result Page (SERP).”
 SEO ranking is influenced greatly by many different factors, some of which include keyword optimization, URLs, page content titles, and of course the UX.

 Most of the time, the redesign entails significant modifications to the content, structure, and code of the page.
 Such changes tend to inevitably drop your rankings in search engines.
 Therefore, if you are not careful, you could irreversibly lose all your hard-earned SEO ranking after a redesign.
 To avoid the problem, it’s essential to make use of Local SEO techniques to retain your ranking.